nullaeon/neuraldegeneration/README.md

 ## Basic Workflow

 1. **Start with a seed corpus.**
    a.
-Gather the project Gutenberg corpus using the pipeline in [this repo](https://github.com/pgcorpus/gutenberg)
-   b.
-Use `training/data/subset_gutenberg.py` and filtering scripts to clean and subset Project Gutenberg texts.
+Gather the project Gutenberg corpus using the pipeline in [this repo](https://github.com/pgcorpus/gutenberg) and use `training/data/subset_gutenberg.py` and filtering scripts to clean and subset Project Gutenberg texts.

 2. **Train initial model (`LLM₀`).**
    Run training using: